mybatis/mybatis-3/src/site/markdown/dynamic-sql.md

 </trim>
 ```

-The *prefixOverrides* attribute takes a pipe delimited list of text to override, where whitespace is relevant.
+The *prefixOverrides* attribute takes a pipe delimited list of text to override, where whitespace <u>is</u> relevant.
 The result is the removal of anything specified in the *prefixOverrides* attribute, and the insertion of anything in the *prefix* attribute.

 There is a similar solution for dynamic update statements called *set*.
 The *set* element can be used to dynamically include columns to update, and leave out others.
 For example: